lovelak-pro/Web-scraper/README.md

-# Email & Phone Scraper Chrome Extension
+# Email & Phone No Scraper Chrome Extension

 I made this simple Chrome extension that extracts and displays all email addresses and phone numbers from the currently open website.
 You can filter results by searching a website and adding a filter string in quotes (e.g., `yourwebsite.com "+(country-code)"` or `yourwebsite.com "@gmail.com"`).
 The extension automatically scans the page and shows the filtered results in a clean, ordered list.